phlipper/chef-nginx/README.md

 * `nginx::service` - Internal recipe to setup the service definition.
 * `nginx::server` - Install and configure the `nginx` package.
 * `nginx::debug` - Install and configure the `nginx-debug` package.
+* `nginx::enabledisablesite` - Install enable and disable scripts for nginx sites.

 ## Resources and Providers